 Roasted Sweet Potatoes

-1 bunch of kale (5–6 leaves), leaves removed from stems and roughly cut
+- 1 bunch kale 5-6 leaves, removed from stems and roughly cut

 - Preheat the oven to 200 C / 400 F. Combine sweet potatoes with the olive oil and seasonings and toss through to coat.
 Spread on a flat baking tray and pop in the oven for 25-30 minutes.

 - Heat olive oil in a frying pan over medium heat and add the onions.
-Sautee for 3-4 minutes to soften.
+Sauté for 3-4 minutes to soften.